aleph2c/learning_xslt_with_python/README.md

 `try ex` command tools provided by this package and dial it in until it works.

 Also, to learn XSLT 3.0 you need to be able to see its xsl compiler errors.
-As I said before, ``saxonche`` isn't documented.
+As I said before, ``saxonche`` only pretends to be documented.
 I spent a long time trying to figure out how to get compiler errors working with a threadable ``saxonche`` and eventually decided to try something else.
 I downloaded the [zipped java version of saxon](https://github.com/Saxonica/Saxon-HE/blob/be4dd844d935d8d0ef09748490448624abe3c66b/12/source/saxon12-0source.zip), decompressed it and ran it's command line tool: